haklee/haklee.github.io/docs/works/city-fragments/fragments/2/index.en.md

 Is a branch still alive if it remains locally even though it has been deleted remotely?

+## 친구, 변신.
+*Written on 2024-07-23*

+Two friends whom I had registered by phone number in my messenger app have changed their nicknames to "Flower" and "Cargo Man," but I have no idea when this happened.

 ## 도시 확장, 기록.
 *Excerpted from notes written on 2019-03-06*
 ```